anjlab/android-inapp-billing-v3/README.md

 If you are interesting in giving this project some :heart:, please chime in!

+## v4 API Upgrade Notice

+Originally this was Google's v2 Billing API implementation, for those who  interested all source code kept safe [here](https://github.com/anjlab/android-inapp-billing-v3/tree/v2_billing_1_1_0).

+If you got your app using this library previously, here is the [Migration Guide](https://github.com/anjlab/android-inapp-billing-v3/blob/master/UPGRADING.md).

 ## Getting Started

-* You project should build against Android 2.2 SDK at least.
+* You project should build against Android 4.0 SDK at least.

 * Add this *Android In-App Billing v3 Library* to your project:
   - If you guys are using Eclipse, download latest jar version from the [releases](https://github.com/anjlab/android-inapp-billing-v3/releases) section of this repository and add it as a dependency